DANS-KNAW/dd-vault-ingest-flow/docs/dev.md

     \c dd_transfer_to_vault
     select bag_id, data_supplier from transfer_item;

-To examine the local database run `start-hsqldb-client.sh` and connect with the `database.url` specified in `dd-vault-catalog/etc/config.yml`, the zip files can be found in `dd-vault-ingest-flow/data/rda-bags`.
+Or examine the local transfer results in `dd-vault-ingest-flow/data/rda-bags` and with `start-hsqldb-client.sh` executed in `dd-vault-catalog`.
+The start dialog needs `database.url` specified in `dd-vault-catalog/etc/config.yml`.

 ### Test after deploy

-The catalog results can be found on the VM `dev_transfer` unless you opted for the local catalog service, the service under test (`dd-vault-ingest-flow`) should be deployed on `dev_vaas`.
+The catalog results can be found on the VM `dev_transfer`, the service under test (`dd-vault-ingest-flow`) should be deployed on `dev_vaas`, both VMs should be running.

-Move the deposit via `/vagrant/shared` (and `chmod -R 777 <UUID>`) to `/var/opt/dans.knaw.nl/tmp/auto-ingest/inbox` as configured in `/etc/opt/dans.knaw.nl/dd-vault-ingest-flow/config.yml`.
+Make the deposits available that were prepared in `/vagrant/shared`:

+    cd /var/opt/dans.knaw.nl/tmp/auto-ingest # configured in /etc/opt/dans.knaw.nl/dd-vault-ingest-flow/config.ym
+    cp -r `readlink -m /vagrant/shared/*/revision*/..` .. # or the actually wrapped bag(s)
+    chmod -R 777 ../*7*

+Start an ingest:

+    mv -v `readlink -m ../*/revision01/..` inbox